mwarrens63/PySimpleGUI-MVC-Prototype/README.md

 The Model is a Python module that uses the peewee ORM connected to a Sqlite database.
 It uses the peewee ORM classes/methods to create and manage Sqlite tables for the reservations database.
 It also implements low level CRUD methods for the reservations database.

 The Controller is a Python module that connects the View and Model.
 The Controller provides high-level CRUD methods connecting the View to the Model.
+It converts the data retrieved from the Model to a format that is usable by the View.
 It also updates the View whenever the Model has changed after an update or deletion.

 A detailed description of this code is provided in the Wiki pages above.